ThizThizzyDizzy/NCPF/README.md

 - **String** `type` (the type of the design.
 This must match the name of a configuration)
 - **Object** `modules` (keyed list of Modules)
 - **Array** `design` (An array containing a list of indicies that define the design; the structure of this array depends on the design type)
+- (additional values depending on the type, listed below)

 Element indicies start with the `configuration`, then continue through any matching elements in order of each addon in `addons`
 (All indicies start at `0`)